Digital sovereignty:

 Christian Laux is a lawyer and Senior Partner at LLAG and Vice President of the Swiss Data Alliance.

-The panel will take place on Wednesday, June 11 in Bern.
+The panel discussion will take place on Wednesday, June 11 at the Casino Bern.
+All interested parties are cordially invited.
+The event is free of charge.

 17:30 Questions from the audience